Curse of the Mutants: Publication history

-The main writer of the storyline is Victor Gischler, who wrote Death of Dracula#1, the one-shot issue which started the storyline, as well as the new ongoing series X-Men (vol. 3), which forms the main part of the storyline.
+The main writer of the storyline is Victor Gischler, who wrote Death of Dracula #1, the one-shot issue which started the storyline, as well as the new ongoing series X-Men (vol. 3), which forms the main part of the storyline.

-There is also a four-issue miniseries that links in with "Curse of the Mutants", Namor the First Mutant by Stuart Moore, as well as a two-issue miniseries X-Men vs. Vampires by various creators and a number of one-shot issues: Blade by Duane Swierczynski, Storm and Gambit by Chuck Kim and Smoke and Blood by Simon Spurrier.
+There is also a four-issue miniseries that links in with "Curse of the Mutants", Namor the First Mutant by Stuart Moore, as well as a two-issue miniseries X-Men vs. Vampires by various creators and a number of one-shot issues: Blade by Duane Swierczynski, Storm and Gambit by Chuck Kim, and Smoke and Blood by Simon Spurrier.

 A four-issue miniseries by Kathryn Immonen and Phil Noto that ties into the storyline, called Wolverine and Jubilee: Cursed, started in January 2011.

 Plot summary

 The story begins with Dracula at a vampire summit.
 His son Xarus plans to overthrow him due to his "bad leadership".
-Xarus had met with the leaders of each vampire clan and makes a deal that unites the Claw Sect (a clan of vampire warriors), the Charniputra Sect (a clan of gargoyle-like vampires), the Mystikos Sect (a clan of business vampires), the Nosferatu Sect (who are similar to Count Orlok), the Krieger Sect (a clan of Western vampires), the Atlantean Sect (a race/clan of aquatic vampires that resemble the Gill-man from the film Creature from the Black Lagoon), the Moksha Sect (a clan of vampire seers) and the Siren Sect (a clan of vampire seductresses).
+Xarus had met with the leaders of each vampire clan and makes a deal that unites the Claw Sect (a clan of vampire warriors), the Charniputra Sect (a clan of gargoyle-like vampires), the Mystikos Sect (a clan of business vampires), the Nosferatu Sect (who are similar to Count Orlok), the Krieger Sect (a clan of Western vampires), the Atlantean Sect (a race/clan of aquatic vampires), the Moksha Sect (a clan of vampire seers) and the Siren Sect (a clan of vampire seductresses).
 Xarus and his allies stake Dracula, enabling Xarus to assume leadership over the vampires.
 Xarus' allies in the Mystikos Sect managed to invent a special device that can block the frequencies of light that are harmful to vampires.
 Xarus decides to use this device to create a new, dominant place in the world for vampires.
 Upon attacking the fortress of the Krieger Sect, Xarus' allies eliminate the clan's elder leadership.
 He has the Claw Sect not declare itself for him, so it can hang back and be contacted by any would-be traitors seeking an alliance - like his brother Janus Tepes and the peaceful Anchorite Sect.
 Following an attempted betrayal from the Siren Sect, Xarus foolishly allows its leader Alyssa to live and keep serving him.
 Alyssa secretly slips one of the light-deflecting pendants to Janus, which enables him to escape after the Claw Sect betray him to Xarus.
 While wearing a light-deflecting pendant, Xarus declares himself Lord of the Vampires in front of his vampire army.